unixorn/jpb.zshplugin/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # jpb.zshplugin

-This is a ZSH plugin usable with [Antigen](https://github.com/zsh-users/antigen) and [Zgen](https://github.com/tarjoilija/zgen) to load some of my tools.
-This contains tool scripts and aliases that are not specific enough for one of my more targeted ZSH plugins.
+This is a ZSH plugin usable with [Zgen](https://github.com/tarjoilija/zgen) and other [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible frameworks to easily load some of my tool scripts.

+This contains miscellaneous tool scripts and aliases that are not specific enough for one of my more targeted ZSH plugins.

 ## Status
 [![Build Status](https://travis-ci.org/unixorn/jpb.zshplugin.png)](https://travis-ci.org/unixorn/jpb.zshplugin)